mholling/nswtopo/docs/spot-heights.md

 Choose the amount of smoothing to apply to the DEM with the `--smooth` option.
 The value represents a smoothing radius in millimetres.
 For consistency, the same smoothing radius shoult be used for both contours and spot heights.

+Use the `--prefer` option to favour `knolls` or `saddles` when selecting spot locations.
+No preference is taken by default.

 # Layer Position

 Use an `--after`, `--before` or `--replace` option to insert the spot heights in an appropriate layer position.
 You will most likely want to replace an existing spot heights layer: